This evening, I did a clean install of Ubuntu 18.04 LTS in just a smidgen over two hours.

 I’m planning on switching to FreeBSD as my primary operating system in the coming weeks.
 Don’t worry, I will continue to update this blog.

 Even though I created this blog, LinuxPhoto, last June, I haven’t really used or learned Linux all that much in this time.
 I will continue to use my Linux laptop for editing and posting photos on this site, but I am planning to use FreeBSD as my primary OS indefinitely.
-I have actually been using either my Windows 10 laptop or my MacBook Pro most of the time.
+I actually have been using either my Windows 10 laptop or my MacBook Pro most of the time.
 I think forcing myself to learn one of these professional operating systems (e.g., FreeBSD, Linux) by using it as my primary computer will greatly help my understanding of the way these operating systems work.
 Initially, I will use my FreeBSD laptop to do all the basic stuff I do on a daily basis: browsing the web, listening to music, and editing office documents.
 Later on, I might decide to learn some more advanced features of FreeBSD.

 It’s written by Michael W. Lucas, who I saw had a number of reviews commending his writing style on Amazon.
 Before purchasing, I read the introductory material, and I can attest to the quality of his writing.
 I also own another book on No Starch Press, Automate the Boring Stuff With Python, which I haven’t yet read, but I did at least enjoy the design and writing style (of what little I did read).
 Seeing that the third edition of this book on FreeBSD was just released in October 2018 and that version 12.0 of FreeBSD is slated for release on December 11, 2018, was enough to tell me now is the time to switch.